seek-oss/aec/CONTRIBUTING.md

 Run `make` to see the options for running tests, linting, formatting etc.

+## PRs

+Use [conventional commit types](https://www.conventionalcommits.org/en/v1.0.0/) in the PR title.
+These are used to [label the PR](.github/release-drafter.yml) and categorise the release notes.

 ## Release

 The [Release Drafter workflow](https://github.com/seek-oss/aec/actions/workflows/draft.yml) will automatically create and update a draft release whenever a PR is merged.